Koredotcom/docs/docs/xo/channels/add-google-chat.md

 <img src="../images/google_chat11.png" alt="create new key" title="create new key" style="border: 1px solid gray; zoom:70%;">

-A JSON file will be generated and you need to copy the _client_email, and private_key _that needs to be input into the XO Platform. .
+A JSON file will be generated and you need to copy the _client_email_, and _private_key_ that needs to be input into the XO Platform. .

 ## Step 4: Configure the Google Chat Channel